kristianmandrup/ember-beercan/README.md

 Use doorkeeper to setup your API with OAuth protection :)

-BeerCan comes with a `GuardedController` you can subclass.
+BeerCan comes with a `GuardedController` you can subclass which include basic DoorKeeper functionality to return the current_user based on the doorkeeper token.

+Simply subclass `GuardedBaseController` for controllers you want guarded by doorkeeper!
+Then use the `doorkeeper_for` macro to customize for which actions etc. it should apply

+Default is for any xhr (AJAX) request received:

+`doorkeeper_for :all, :if => lambda { request.xhr? }`

 First install doorkeeper: